Blog Update, December 2013 – Designing A Board Game

 I'm thinking about making an ebook on the subject.
 It seems like most people have no idea what to do with their money, and instead of using their money to bring them things they really want, things that really impact their well-being positively, they instead turn their money into things that actually bring them down.

-I'm currently working on a board game.
-The prototype actually ships today, so soon I'll be playtesting and ordering replacement cards for anything that doesn't work with the balance of the game.
+I'm currently working on a board game design.
+The prototype actually ships today, so soon I'll be play-testing and ordering replacement cards for anything that doesn't work with the balance of the game.
 I'm a board game enthusiast.
 I love how games give a great excuse to be with people without needing anything to talk about.
 People can have little in common and still enjoy a game together.
 You can appreciate someone's ability to be a gracious loser or a staunch ally in a game even if you have little in common when it comes to interest or lifestyle.

 As someone who lives on the fringes of social norms (no TV, no movies except documentaries, lots of books, raw vegan, nutritionist who keeps studying and studying, working from home, doesn't drink or smoke or eat any refined sweeteners, enjoys public speaking, etc), I find it can be hard to relate to day-to-day life of many people.
 So we play board games together.
 I can enjoy anyone's company if they want to play games. :D

 So that is a small update on where things are for me now in my life.
-If my lifestyle sounds interesting to you, then you might enjoy my free e-course.
-The sign-up is below.